 - To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA's and the NAWIC's Web sites) to employers and workers in the industry.

 - To speak, exhibit, or appear at OSHA's or NAWIC's conferences, local meetings, or other events.

 Products and Resources

-- Portable Toilet and Sanitation Best Practices for Women in Construction.* (2016, January).
+- Portable Toilet and Sanitation Best Practices for Women in Construction.
+English (PDF); Spanish (PDF).
+(2016, January; Spanish translation 2016, September).
 Alerts workers to OSHA requirements for toilets at construction jobsites and provides employer best practices.